 There were many times where I felt that, towards the end of the year, most of my students mastered the skill of blending CVC words, but I still had one or two students who were struggling.
 I was lucky enough to have a paraprofessional in my class for a few hours a day, so I had her work with these students to catch them up.
 I made a packet of many different CVC word worksheets.
-Every morning during sign in, my paraprofessional pulled those students to a table and worked on the worksheets with them.
+Every morning during sign in, my paraprofessional pulled those students to a table for some CVC practice.
+She worked on the worksheets with them.
 This only took five minutes each morning, but it was such a big help!
 The students showed tremendous growth.
 Our CVC worksheets are self-explanatory and ready to be put into a packet.
 So if you don’t have a wonderful paraprofessional in your class, you can send this home for extra CVC word practice with their parents.

 Worksheets for CVC Words

 We have made some excellent kindergarten CVC words worksheets!
 There are twenty three pages of activities for CVC words that include:

 - Sound out and write the words underneath the pictures. (one page for each vowel and a few pages with mixed vowels)